 docker images.
 This command shows the available images for your docker daemon.
 It should show something similar to the following output:

 This tutorial explains what is a docker image and how to build it using the command

 docker build.
 This command requires to specify a context, which is the location of the files that we need to add into the image and also the Dockerfile.
 Finally, our example shows how to build an image from a Github project and how to verify what are the available images in our docker daemon with the

 docker images command.

-Remember that creating docker images is extremely useful to set up an specific execution environment that needs to be installed in a cluster of machines.
-Therefore, it allows to avoid problems caused by differences between production and development environments.
+Remember that creating docker images is extremely useful to set up a specific execution environment that needs to be installed in a cluster of machines.
+Therefore, it allows avoiding problems caused by differences between production and development environments.

 Last updated on Dec.
 17th, 2021